build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

   type: LoadBalancer
 ```

-1. We’ve configured [toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-nodes-by-condition) in the Windows workload deployment manifest to help ensure Windows Pods are only deployed to the Windows nodes based on matching taints (os=windows).
+1. For a Windows Pod to be scheduled on Windows node, it would need both the `nodeSelector` and the appropriate matching toleration to select Windows.
+We’ve configured both [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) and [toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-nodes-by-condition) in the Windows workload deployment manifest to help ensure Windows Pods are only deployed to the Windows nodes based on matching taints (os=windows) and matching label (kubernetes.io/os=windows).
 Deploy the sample application with the command below:

 ```bash
 kubectl apply -f windows-workload.yaml